xzhangfordham/CISTutorials/unixTutorialOne.md

     % pwd

-The full pathname will look something like this -
+The full pathname will look something like this:
 **/home/students/ffeng/cs1**

 which means that ffeng (suppose your acount id is ffeng) is in the directory students (the group directory),which is located under directory home.